FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 - Trackpad
     - VoodooI2C makes it buttery-smooth, supports all the macOS gestures
+    - Additional SSDT is added to use the trackpad  in a mode with bigger precision and less power consumption

 - USB
     - Some injections has to be done and it may vary from model to model, more details below

 - Webcam
-    - PhotoBooth works fine, lol

 - Sleep/Wake
     - Lid also working
-    - To my knowledge, no weird things after sleep/wake
+    - To my knowledge, no weird things after sleep/wake (sound problems may occur, report an Issue if you have faced this problem)
         - If you disable the wifi with Acer's keyboard shortcut (Fn+F3) and go to sleep, wifi won't be able to be enable.
 You'll have to reboot the laptop.
     - At least 6 hours battery life
         - Tested with 10.13.4 (max brightness, 720p on safari, USB wifi dongle)